Hotspot analysis in the PEF approach

 Hotspots are processes and activities that have a large contribution to the total environmental impact.
 Life cycle assessment is one way to identify these hotspots, and doing so has always been the focus of LCA studies.
 But LCA is not consistent in this, as there are no clear rules to help you find out which hotspots are the most relevant for you to focus on.
 So what’s different about hotspot identification in the PEF initiative?

-In the PEF pilot phase, four types of hotspots are considered (see image below).
-Two of them are relevant for determining data collection and data quality requirements, while the other two are relevant for external communication.
+In the PEF pilot phase, four types of hotspots are considered – you can see them on the image below.
+Two of the hotspots are relevant for determining data collection and data quality requirements, while the other two are relevant for external communication.
 Of these four, three are relevant for internal decision-making at the company level.

 Traditional LCA has been used to identify hotspots for a long time.
 But what are the five most relevant ones?
 Or the top three?
 Or the ones that cause 90% of the total impact?
 The answer is simple: it depends.